Athens Kallithea F.C.: Historical

-Athens Kallithea FC historically play at Grigoris Lamprakis Stadium in the district of Kallithea, located 2 km south of the Acropolis and 1 km west of Syggrou Avenue.
+Athens Kallithea historically play at Grigoris Lamprakis Stadium in the district of Kallithea, located 2 km south of the Acropolis and 1 km west of Syggrou Avenue.

 Built in 1970, Grigoris Lamprakis Stadium is a public stadium, which has been named after the Greek liberal politician and peace activist Grigoris Lamprakis.

 The stadium is commonly referred to by its nickname “El Paso,” a reference to Sergio Leone’s 1965 Spaghetti Western film For a Few Dollars More (which had the title Duel in El Paso in Greece) starring Clint Eastwood, the second installment of the Dollars Trilogy, because of the tall rock that overlooks the north side of the pitch, considered reminiscent of the film's depiction of El Paso, Texas.

 Temporary

-For the 2024-25 Super League season, Athens Kallithea FC temporarily played at Apostolos Nikolaidis Stadium, as Grigoris Lamprakis Stadium did not yet meet Super League regulations.
+For the 2024–25 Super League season, Athens Kallithea temporarily played at Leoforos Alexandras Stadium, as Grigoris Lamprakis Stadium did not yet meet Super League regulations.

 Crest and colors

 The first crest of Kallithea consisted of four circles representing the four groups of the merger of 1966, then becoming five circles with the addition of Pyrsos in 1967, which caused an issue with the Hellenic Olympic Committee.
 As a result, the club introduced a new crest with five stars in a diagonal line.
 The club's colors were blue and white, which were the colors of the two main groups of the merger, Esperos Kallitheas and Iraklis Kallitheas.

-In September 2022, the club rebranded as Athens Kallithea FC and presented a new visual identity, including a new crest — an "AK" monogram, with five points that reference the five stars of the previous crest.
+In September 2022, the club rebranded as Athens Kallithea and presented a new visual identity, including a new crest — an "AK" monogram, with five points that reference the five stars of the previous crest.
 The club's traditional blue and white were maintained as primary colors, with an update to the tone of blue, while gold was introduced as a complementary color.
 The work was executed in collaboration with German design studio Bureau Borsche, which also handled the rebrandings of Inter Milan and Venezia FC.